Homemade Blueberry Syrup Recipe

 Total Time 25 minutes

-Try this blueberry syrup recipe once and you'll never want store bought syrup again!
+With all the delicious flavor of fresh blueberries, this easy blueberry syrup is so delicious, you'll never want store bought syrup again!

 Ingredients